ktando2/ktando2.github.io/_posts/2013-08-17-kickstartersupport.md

 ---
-title: Kickstarter: Build Your Product, Build Your Base
+title: Kickstarter- Build Your Product, Build Your Base
 desc: Building relationships with your earliest supporters
 ---